dbt-labs/corp/handbook.md

 **Who is eligible?** This budget is provided for both remote employees setting up their home offices as well as employees whose primarily work location is a Fishtown Analytics office.

-**Process to expense** While we investigate an expense management system, reciepts should be sent, in bulk if possible, to accounting@fishtownanalytics.com.
+**Process to expense** While we investigate an expense management system, employees should fill out [this reimbursement form](https://docs.google.com/spreadsheets/d/1YhFJmx5JDbG0katCQoZ-1SOlZQ0EA2BOulcaOlu-0l4/copy#gid=444102166) and submit with all receipts to accounting@fishtownanalytics.com.
+Please try to send in bulk if possible.
 Expenses will be reimbursed through direct deposit within 30 days.

 #### Annual Home Office Budget